Why invest in Sectra

 The field of medicine dealing with the functions and diseases of the heart.

-Basic infrastructure that is essential for the functioning of society, such as bridges and electricity and water supply.
+Basic infrastructure that is essential for the functioning of society, such as health care, digital infrastructure, bank-related activities, transportation, energy and water supply.

 Equipment that uses mathematical manipulations (algorithms and keys) to encrypt information, so that it can be interpreted or read only by the intended recipient.
 To read encrypted information, the recipient must have the correct key and algorithm.